tidbcloud/tidbcloud-cli/docs/generate_doc/ticloud_serverless_branch_create.md

   -c, --cluster-id string     The ID of the cluster, in which the branch will be created.
   -n, --display-name string   The displayName of the branch to be created.
   -h, --help                  help for create
+      --parent-id string      The ID of the branch parent, default is cluster id.
 ```

 ### Options inherited from parent commands